astuder/lightroom-map-fix/README.md

 The location and the file name may vary with the operating system and version of Lightroom.
 - For Lightroom 6.14 64-bit on Windows 10, the Map module is the file `C:\Program Files\Adobe\Lightroom\Location.lrmodule`
-- For Lightroom 6.14 on Mac, the Map module is the folder `/Applications/Adobe Lightroom/Adobe Lightroom.app/Contents/PlugIns/Location.agmodule`
+- For Lightroom 6.14 on Mac, locate `/Applications/Adobe Lightroom/Adobe Lightroom.app`, right-click and select *Show Package Content*.
+The Map module is `/Contents/PlugIns/Location.agmodule`.

 ### 4. Extract Lua files for patching